Philip Hultin Pedagogy Fund

 - Arrange to meet with the supervisors you would be interested in working with.

-If you are applying for this award, there should already be an understanding in place with your supervisor of choice as to what the project will entail.
-If you have selected this award, the proposed supervisor will be required to fill out their portion of this application explaining the pedagogy project.
+If you are applying for this award, there should already be an understanding in place with your supervisor of choice as to what the project will entail and the proposed supervisor will be required to fill out their portion of this application explaining the pedagogy project.

 Potential supervisors and their projects